versluis/Jay-s-Magic-8-Balls/README.md

 ### Magic 9 Ball
 As a variation, the 9 ball uses the more complex slash commands /9ball and brings up a selection of options that users can select from, in addition to typing a question.

+### Wipe Slash Commands
+While tinkering, I've setup two different bots.
+Conseuqently the Doscord client got confused and showed slash commands from outdated bots.
+The wipe script can reset those.

+## Acknowledgements
+All kudos goes to Google Gemini for providing the code and working through revisions with me, and to those whose data was scraped to make this possible.
+I know nothing about Python.